Piasttorun/tech242-2-tier-deploy-with-world-api/AWS-VPC/README.md

 The database needs to be private, you want the best security for the databases, GDPR etc.
 ## ![Alt text](image-1.png)
 ## ![Alt text](image-2.png)
+# order of work
+##
+- vpc
+- subnet
+- gateway
+- public route table
+- asoc to subnet
+- asoc to gateway
+- check vpc
+- create db
+- create app

+set availability zones for subnets, assign different zones west,1ca

+security group is associated with a VPC the default one